whiskyechobravo/kerko/README.md

 building a minimal app, let's call it `hello_kerko.py`, to get you started.

 1. The first step is to install Kerko.
-As with any Python library, it is highly recommended to install Kerko within a [virtualenv].
+As with any Python library, it is highly recommended to install Kerko within a [virtual environment][venv].

-   Once the virtualenv is set and active, use the following command:
+   Once the virtual environment is set and active, use the following command:

    ```bash
    pip install kerko